romac/react-if/README.md

 )
 ```

-## Delaying evaluation of children
+## Delaying evaluation of children / condition

-It is important to note that, because JavaScript is an eagearly evaluated language, children of both the `Then` and `Else` component will be evaluated regardless of the value of the condition.
-Should that be an issue for performance reasons, one can wrap said children in a [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), to delay evaluation of the children, as in the following example:
+It is important to note that, because JavaScript is an eagearly evaluated language, children of both the `Then` and `Else` component and condition will be evaluated regardless of the value of the condition.
+Should that be an issue for performance reasons, one can wrap said children / condition in a [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), to delay evaluation of the children / condition, as in the following example:

 ```javascript